oxfam logo

 Give a life-saving gift today.

-With your gift, we can reach even more people.
+Together we have reached over 1.2 million people.
+With your gift, we can reach even more.

 The people of Gaza need you!
 Swisha your life-saving gift today.